akshatd/akshatd.github.io/_drafts/how-to-beat-a-word-game-with-python.md

 words = list(x for x in wordfile)
 </code></pre>

-Somehow newline characters were cleeping up in the words, so I decided to rstrip all of them.
+Somehow newline characters were creeping up in the words, so I decided to rstrip all of them.
 <pre><code data-trim class="python">wordfile = open("words.txt")
 words = list(x.rstrip() for x in wordfile)
 </code></pre>